mafintosh/dns-packet/README.md

 When encoding, scalar values are converted to an array and strings are converted to UTF-8 encoded Buffers.
 When decoding, the return value will always be an array of Buffer.

-If you need another one, open an issue and we'll try to add it.
+If you need another record type, open an issue and we'll try to add it.

 ## License